-Fifty-eight reports of cellulitis were received.
-Although most of these reports specified that antibiotics were provided, many appeared to represent a delayed onset local inflammatory reaction, a reaction described by "others", rather than cellulitis.
+Sixty-seven reports of cellulitis were received.
+Although most of these reports specified that antibiotics were provided, many appeared to represent a delayed onset local inflammatory reaction rather than cellulitis.17 None of these reports were confirmed by microbial testing.